 - Take the longest scene in your book and set yourself a challenge to edit it down to half its length.
 Is it a stronger scene?
 Or a weaker scene?

 - Watch your favourite soap opera.
-Make notes on just one scene – then write it as if it’s a scene in a novel.
+Make notes on just one scene – then write it as if it were a scene in a novel.

 Pin it, quote it, believe it:

 ‘My only job is to tell the story.
 If writers focused on that, they’d be better off and probably more successful.’ — Nora Roberts